duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 # Minitest

-Minitest is included in ruby.
+Minitest is included in ruby and also in rails.
+If your system tests shows error "Selenium::WebDriver::Error::WebDriverError: unable to connect to chromedriver 127.0.0.1:9515" than add gem `gem 'chromedriver-helper'` to your development and test group.

 Rails `TestCase`s (like `ActiveSupport::TestCase`) inherits from
 `Minitest::Test` so you can use it `def test_password`, but Rails adds `test`